pnnl/soda-benchmarks/examples/pytorch-to-llvm/README.md

 using scripts from the MLIR Tools used by SODA [docker image](https://hub.docker.com/r/agostini01/soda).

-## Instructions for docker users
+## Instructions for Docker Users

-1. Install docker and vscode.
+1. Install Docker, VS Code, and the VS Code [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-containers).
-2. Open the the `soda-benchmarks` project in a vscode development container.
-`cmd+shift+p` and select : `Dev Containers: Reopen in Container` this will download the docker image and start the container.
+2. Open the `soda-benchmarks` project in a VS Code development container.
+Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS) and select: `Dev Containers: Reopen in Container`.
+This will download the Docker image and start the container.
-3. Once you container, you can enter this folder and run `make` to compile the tutorial.
+3. Once inside the container, navigate to this folder and run `make` to compile the example.

 ## Artifacts